dotnet/docs/docs/core/tools/dotnet-new.md

 `-o|--output <OUTPUT_DIRECTORY>`

 Location to place the generated output.
+The default is the current directory.

 `-all|--show-all`

 Shows all templates for a specific type of project when running in the context of the `dotnet new` command alone.
 When running in the context of a specific template, such as, `dotnet new web -all`, `-all` is interpreted as a force creation flag.
-That might happen when the current directory already contains a project.
+That might happen when the output directory already contains a project.

 ## Template options
 Each project template may have additional options available.
-The core templates, for example, have the following.
+The core templates have the following options:

 **console, xunit, mstest, web, webapi **